kazuhiro-seki/sapir/README.md

 ## About

 This is a repository of a [demonstration system](http://44.237.209.189/sapir) of our ongoing work, partly carried out as an [APIR](https://www.apir.or.jp) research project, "development and application of new business sentiment index based on textual data".
 The system also lets you analyze any given factors that may/may not influence business sentiment.
+You can find a short introductory video [here](#).

 More features are to be added.
 Stay tuned!

 ## Requirements